 Making these authentic Maryland crab cakes is super easy.
-Basically, you just mix everything except the crab until it’s well blended, then you fold in the crab gently as to not break up the lumps, form it into patties, chill, and bake.
-Chilling does take a bit of time so make sure you plan ahead.
+Basically, you just mix everything except the crab until it’s well blended, then you fold in the crab gently as to not break up the lumps, form it into patties, and bake.
+It couldn’t be easier.

 You might also like these other seafood recipes: